tdevelioglu/watchgit/README.md

 #### Global parameters

+* `all_remotes` - Whether to pull all git remotes in a repository's git configuration.
 * `interval` - How frequently to pull a repository's remote.
 * `ref` - Remote ref to use when pulling.
 * `reset` - Whether to reset the local HEAD before pulling.